14 Medicinal Herbs You Can Grow in Your Backyard

 This medicinal herb can help with flatulence, lack of appetite, cuts and scrapes.
 Harvest the young leaves of this annual plant as needed.

 Use the flower heads of this medicinal herb for infusions and salves to relieve conditions such as indigestion and colic, anxiety and tension, and skin inflammations and irritations.
+Here are more home remedies for indigestion you’ll wish you knew sooner.

 Is there anything lavender can’t do?
 Even smelling this medicinal herb has been shown to calm and relax.
 It also eases pain, and when applied to cuts and bruises functions as an antiseptic.

 A relative of mint, lemon balm is a versatile medicinal herb that helps relieve anxiety, insomnia, wounds, herpes, insect bites, flatulence and an upset stomach.
-It also speeds the healing of cold sores!

 Good for easing sunburn, acne, and blemishes, this medicinal herb also soothes ulcers and digestive problems.

 Don’t think of it as decorative on your plate; this medicinal herb is loaded with nutrients as well as healing powers to help with flatulence and bad breath.
+Read more about the surprising health benefits of parsley.

 If you have digestion issues or gas, sipping tea made of this medicinal herb might provide relief.
 It’s also been shown to help soothe headaches.